Rookout/piper/docs/CONTRIBUTING.md

 2. commit your changes and push them to your forked repository.
 3. Go to the Piper repository on GitHub.
 4. Click on the "New Pull Request" button.
-5. Select your branch and provide a descriptive title and detailed description of your changes.
+5. Select your branch and provide a [descriptive title](#pull-request-nameing) and detailed description of your changes.
 6. If your pull request relates to an open issue, reference the issue in the description using the GitHub issue syntax (e.g., Fixes #123).
 7. Submit the pull request, and our team will review your changes.
 We appreciate your patience during the review process and may provide feedback or request further modifications.

+### Pull Request Nameing

 ## Coding Guidelines

 To maintain a consistent codebase and ensure readability, we follow a set of coding guidelines in Piper.
 Please adhere to the following guidelines when making changes:

+* Follow the [Effective Go](https://go.dev/doc/effective_go) guide for Go code.
-* Follow the (Effective Go)[https://go.dev/doc/effective_go] guide for Go code.
+* Follow the [Folder convenstion](https://github.com/golang-standards/project-layout) guide for Go code.
 * Write clear and concise comments to explain the code's functionality.
 * Use meaningful variable and function names.
 * Make sure your code is properly formatted and free of syntax errors.
 * Run tests locally.
-* Check that the feature documanted
+* Check that the feature documenated.
+* Add new packges only if necessary and already existing one, can't be used.